 Histological assessment.
 Tissues of intestine and liver were resected for histological preparation after dissection.
 The intestines were stored in bouins solution in separate universal bottles and decanted after 6 h.
 The tissue was then preserved with 10% phosphate buffer formalin.
 The tissues were gradually dehydrated by increasing doubling the alcohol concentrations at 30 min interval.
 Tissues were then impregnated in molten paraffin three times.
 The tissues were embedded in molten paraffin wax and allowed to solidify.
-The solidified tissues were sectioned at 4-5 μ m, then soaked into pre-coated slides and allowed to dry.
+The solidified tissues were sectioned at 4-5 μm, then soaked into pre-coated slides and allowed to dry.
 The prepared sections were stained using haematoxylin and eosins stains.
 The stained tissues were rinsed with distilled water while the overly stained tissues were decolored using 1% acid alcohol.
-Prepared tissues were achieved by the team of pathology laboratory of the Department in Veterinary Pathology, University of Ibadan, Nigeria.
+Prepared tissues were mounted using DPX mountant, air-dried and finally examined under the microscope.
+The photomicrographs were achieved by the team of pathology laboratory of the Department in Veterinary Pathology, University of Ibadan, Nigeria.